-(1) Identification, in its accounts, of all Federal awards received and expended and the Federal programs under which they were received.
-Federal program and Federal award identification must include, as applicable, the Assistance Listings title and number, Federal award identification number and year, name of the Federal agency, and name of the pass-through entity, if any.
+(1) Identification of all Federal awards received and expended and the Federal programs under which they were received.
+Federal program and Federal award identification must include, as applicable, the Assistance Listings title and number, Federal award identification number, year the Federal award was issued, and name of the Federal agency or pass-through entity.

-(2) Accurate, current, and complete disclosure of the financial results of each Federal award or program in accordance with the reporting requirements set forth in §§ 200.328 and 200.329.
-If a Federal awarding agency requires reporting on an accrual basis from a recipient that maintains its records on other than an accrual basis, the recipient must not be required to establish an accrual accounting system.
-This recipient may develop accrual data for its reports on the basis of an analysis of the documentation on hand.
-Similarly, a pass-through entity must not require a subrecipient to establish an accrual accounting system and must allow the subrecipient to develop accrual data for its reports on the basis of an analysis of the documentation on hand.
+(2) Accurate, current, and complete disclosure of the financial results of each Federal award or program in accordance with the reporting requirements in §§ 200.328 and 200.329.
+When a Federal agency or pass-through entity requires reporting on an accrual basis from a recipient or subrecipient that maintains its records other than on an accrual basis, the recipient or subrecipient must not be required to establish an accrual accounting system.
+This recipient or subrecipient may develop accrual data for its reports based on an analysis of the documentation on hand.

-(3) Records that identify adequately the source and application of funds for federally-funded activities.
-These records must contain information pertaining to Federal awards, authorizations, financial obligations, unobligated balances, assets, expenditures, income and interest and be supported by source documentation.
-(4) Effective control over, and accountability for, all funds, property, and other assets.
-The non-Federal entity must adequately safeguard all assets and assure that they are used solely for authorized purposes.
+(3) Maintaining records that sufficiently identify the amount, source, and expenditure of Federal funds for Federal awards.
+These records must contain information necessary to identify Federal awards, authorizations, financial obligations, unobligated balances, as well as assets, expenditures, income, and interest.
+All records must be supported by source documentation.
+(4) Effective control over and accountability for all funds, property, and assets.
+The recipient or subrecipient must safeguard all assets and ensure they are used solely for authorized purposes.
 See § 200.303.

 (5) Comparison of expenditures with budget amounts for each Federal award.